Gabriel-Floricel/Redux-Book-Shop/README.md

    - Pressing `Order` will mimic a mock loading by showing the spinner.

+## Live Application URL

+The Application is deployed in https://redux-book-shop.pages.dev/

+Click on the link to see the application

 ## Cloning and Running the Application in local

 Clone the project into local